bobbimanners/EightBall/README.md

 Semicolons **must** be used to separate multiple statements on a line (even loop contructs as seen in the first example above.)

-Indentation of the code (as shown in the examples in this Wiki) is optional, but encouraged.
+Indentation of the code (as shown in the examples in this manual) is optional, but encouraged.

 ### Comments